dotnet/docs-maui/docs/get-started/installation.md

     <!-- The legacy workloads shouldn't be required in 17.4 P2 -->

 If you have network trouble while installing in a corporate environment, review the [installing behind a firewall or proxy](#install-visual-studio-for-mac-behind-a-firewall-or-proxy-server) instructions.

-> [!NOTE]
-> If you chose not to install a platform or tool during the original installation (by unselecting it in step #6), you must run the installer again if you wish to add the components later.

 ## Installation behind a firewall or proxy server